 How to Set Up, Compile and Run an AutoRes.uk Project

-This tutorial demonstrates a minimal application that uses the uk.autores
+This tutorial demonstrates a minimal application that uses the uk.autores package

 to easily load embedded resource files in Java applications.